Tom Morton-Smith

-Tom Morton-Smith (born 1980) is an English playwright.
+Tom Morton-Smith (born 1980) is an Olivier Award-winning English playwright.

 Biography

-Morton-Smith studied Drama at the University of East Anglia before training as an actor at the London Academy of Music and Dramatic Art.
+Morton-Smith studied drama at the University of East Anglia before training as an actor at the London Academy of Music and Dramatic Art.

-In 2006 he was selected to be part of Future Perfect, a writer's group attached to Paines Plough theatre company.
-In 2007 he joined the company as their playwright-in-residence.
+In 2006, he was selected to be part of Future Perfect, a writer's group attached to the Paines Plough theatre company.
+In 2007, he joined the company as their playwright-in-residence.

 His debut stage play, Salt Meets Wound, premiered at Theatre503 in May 2007.

 His play Oppenheimer, about the physicist J Robert Oppenheimer and the building of the atomic bomb, was performed by the Royal Shakespeare Company in 2015 in the Swan Theatre, Stratford-upon-Avon, until it transferred to London's West End in April 2015.
 The play was nominated for Best New Play at the 2016 WhatsOnStage Awards.

-In April 2022 it was announced that he would adapt Studio Ghibli's 1988 animated film My Neighbour Totoro for the stage.
-Produced by the Royal Shakespeare Company and the film's original composer Joe Hisaishi, the play ran for a fifteen week limited season at the Barbican Theatre, London, from October 2022.
+In April 2022, it was announced that he would adapt Studio Ghibli's 1988 animated film My Neighbour Totoro for the stage.
+Produced by the Royal Shakespeare Company and the film's original composer Joe Hisaishi, the play ran for a fifteen-week limited season at the Barbican Theatre in London from October 2022.
 The play won five categories at the 2023 WhatsOnStage Awards, having been nominated in nine.
-It was also nominated in nine categories for the 2023 Laurence Olivier Awards, including Best Entertainment or Comedy Play.
+It also won six categories (out of nine nominations) at the 2023 Laurence Olivier Awards, including Best Entertainment or Comedy Play.
+Morton-Smith dedicated his Olivier award to the memory of his stillborn daughter.